KDE/documentation-docs-kdenlive-org/getting_started/configuration.rst

      - Currently, this section contains only the setting for cutting subtitles.
    * - :doc:`Environment</getting_started/configure_kdenlive/configuration_environment>`
      - This section contains settings pertaining to proxy and transcoding jobs, cache data, third party application and tools, and default folders and apps
-   * - :doc:`Colors and Guides</getting_started/configure_kdenlive/configuration_colors+guides>`
+   * - :doc:`Colors and Markers</getting_started/configure_kdenlive/configuration_colors+markers>`
-     - This section defines which colors to use for thumbnails, guides and markers, and monitor overlays, as well as grid spacing.
-Here you can also manage the categories for guides and markers.
+     - This section defines which colors to use for thumbnails, markers, and monitor overlays, as well as grid spacing.
+Here you can also manage the categories for timeline markers and markers.
    * - :doc:`Speech to Text</getting_started/configure_kdenlive/configuration_plugins>`
      - This section is used to manage the various models used for Speech To Text (VOSK and Whisper) and Object Detection
    * - :doc:`Playback</getting_started/configure_kdenlive/configuration_playback>`